-Leave of Absence.
+Leave of Absence

 Full-time students must be registered every semester.
 In extreme circumstances it may be necessary for a student to be absent from their studies or research for an extended time.
 If a student desires leave exceeding 10 days and the leave is not medically necessary, the leave must be officially approved by the advisor/mentor and Assistant Dean prior to such time as the leave has been taken.
 Students planning any leave should promptly consult with their faculty mentor/advisor, meet with the GSBS Student Affairs Advocate, and submit the GSBS Leave of Absence form for approval.
-No leave shall be granted during the Fall or Spring semesters unless medically necessary; exceptions to this policy must have GSBS approval.
+No leave shall be granted during the Fall, Spring, or Summer semesters unless medically necessary; exceptions to this policy must have GSBS approval.
+Leave should be taken between semesters: after the last day of class and prior to the first day of class for the next semester.
 It is the student's responsibility to notify their mentor of any time out of the lab.
 Any student who fails to register for three consecutive semesters (12 months) and who does not have an official leave of absence from study is subject to review for readmission.
 Normally, leaves of absence will not exceed one year and do not extend the maximum time allowed for completion of the degree.
 If extended leave is taken that is not officially approved by the Assistant Dean or is not medically necessary, the student employee is subject to disciplinary actions including but not limited to termination.